-If you feel you are not progressing, you must first determine if it is because you are not spending enough time, you are impatient and expect results faster than is possible for you, or you do not practice efficiently.
+If you are interested but feel you are not progressing, you must first determine if it is because you are not spending enough time, you are impatient and expect results faster than is possible for you and do not want to learn the basics first, or you do not practice efficiently.
 Doing the same thing and not getting any better means something is wrong somewhere.

 3. Learn transposition

 This doesn’t even need any explaining.
 This is the number 1 problem I see with the majority of vocal teachers.
 You can ruin a student’s voice by not transposing.
 You can also ruin a performance.
 Do not negatively impact your students because of your ignorance or lack of skillset.
 They have come to you for guidance and pay for your time.
 Learn this skill.